arturadib/botio/README.md

 On your Github repo, go to Admin > Service Hooks > Post-Receive URLs and disable the URL corresponding to the IP of your machine.
 (Don't forget to save it).

-#### How many concurrent tests can I run?

-At the moment Bot.io uses a simple queueing system, so only one test can be run at a time.
-This might change in the future.

 #### How does the bot handle security?

 Bot.io only responds to white-listed users.